Contact The NJ State Council

 Projects Serving Artists (PSA)

-Examples of eligible projects include, but are not limited to: specialized space for creating, practicing, or producing work; and assistance or training in areas of marketing, legal issues, accounting, insurance, technology, and/or artist career development skills.
+Applicants may propose a new or significantly renewed project.
+Examples of eligible projects include, but are not limited to: specialized space for creating, practicing, or producing work; assistance or training in areas of marketing, legal issues, accounting, insurance, and technology; and/or artist career development skills.
+Examples of eligible renewed projects are those that have evidence of success in serving the artist community and are being re-envisioned in a significant way.

-This category does not support the commissioning of new work, “networking” opportunities, or projects that mainly support, engage, or further compensate the artistic leadership of an organization.
-Applicants unclear about the eligibility of a project should contact Council staff.
+This grant program does not support the replacement of funds for an existing project, nor does it support the commissioning of new work, networking opportunities, or projects that support, engage, or further compensate the artistic leadership of an organization.
+Applicants unclear about the eligibility of a project should contact Arts Council staff.

 Grant Programs & Services